 Right across from the kitchen is the servants’ dining hall set.
 The lighting in here was really tricky, but I tried my best to snap some good shots.

-How fun would it be to sit around this table and chat
+How fun would it be to sit around this table and chat with Daisy, Anna, Mr. Bates, Carson, Thomas, and the rest of the crew?

 You’re also invited to step into Mr. Carson’s office.
 Inside you’ll see costumes from Mr. Carson and Mrs. Hughes, his desk, and other props.